 Food intolerance (which can lead to diarrhea and vomiting) can be common especially with food that dogs are not used to eating.

-2. If you give your Basset human food on a regular basis they will quickly learn that if they hold out on eating the puppy food you give them they can perhaps get the good stuff (eg your food) instead.
+2. If you give your Basset human food on a regular basis they will quickly learn that if they hold out on eating the puppy food you give them they can perhaps get the good stuff (eg your food like meat, chicken, and vegetables) instead.

 The best thing to do is to give them their bowl of wet or dry puppy food and if they don’t eat anything after 10 minutes or so then remove the bowl until the next meal time.